 These are photos I’ve taken with my DSLR camera:

-My newest addition to my camera bag as a solo travel blogger is the DJI Mini 2 drone.
+My newest addition to my camera bag as a solo travel blogger is the DJI Mini 3 Pro.
 I was a bit nervous for this one as I had no prior knowledge to flying a drone.
 However, I was reassured by other travel blogger friends that it is pretty simple once you practice enough.
-It still can be daunting and I have yet to try it that much yet.
+Be sure to buy the Pro version as the normal DJI Mini 3 does not come with active track.
+Active track is perfect for solo travelers because it will follow you and you will have moving footage on your own!

 🤎 Get your FREE Solo Travel e-book!
 Gain confidence in traveling this beautiful world solo with my 14-page ultimate solo travel guide.
 It covers how to get that solo travel picture, how to meet friends and way more!
 It has great advice especially if it’s your first time traveling alone.